$150 CONSULTATION & X-RAY (heel pain, foot pain, simple fracture, sprain).

-When walking a lot orstanding for a long time on hard surfaces, you should be wearing shoes with support.
+When walking a lot or standing for a long time on hard surfaces, you should be wearing shoes with support.
 An OTC or Custom Orthotic may decrease the tension on the plantar fascia reducing pain and may prevent recurrance.
 Cushioning alone will not alleviate the symptoms.

 A good light weight jogging style shoe, which is stiff and only bends at the ball of the foot, may help prevent injury especially with a Custom Orthotic,

 85% of patients will get better without surgery!!!